Crediton: History

 The wool trade was established by 1249, and the manufacture and trading of woollen cloth, especially serge, peaked in the 16th century when the town reached the height of its prosperity.
 In 1630 the market for kerseys was mentioned in conjunction with a saying as fine as Kirton spinning.
 The woollen textile trade declined after the mid 18th century.

+The Western Rising, also called the Prayer Book Rebellion, gained its strength in Crediton in 1549.

-During the English Civil War the Earl of Essex passed through the town on 20 July 1644 on his way towards Cornwall, and evidently left the town and surrounding countryside in some disarray.
-He was closely followed by Charles I who arrived in the town on 27 July to review the army gathered there by his nephew, Prince Maurice, before returning to Exeter for a council of war.
+During the English Civil War the Earl of Essex passed through the town on 20 July 1644 on his way to Cornwall, and evidently left the town and surrounding countryside in some disarray.
+He was closely followed by Charles I who arrived on 27 July to review the army gathered there by his nephew, Prince Maurice, before returning to Exeter for a council of war.
 The following Sunday, the King spent the night at Crediton and then began his expedition of "Essex-catching".

 In late 1645 and early 1646 the town was used as a base by Thomas Fairfax and the New Model Army from where they marched on the Royalist forces gathering in North Devon, and to where they returned on 29 March 1646 after success both at the Battle of Torrington and in overturning the siege of Plymouth.

 On Sunday 14 August 1743, a great fire started, completely destroying High Street and buildings in the "West Town".
 At that period of time it was the second largest fire in the country, second only to the Great Fire of London.
 Sixteen people lost their lives, with over 2,000 made homeless and 450 houses destroyed.
 Other large fires occurred in 1766, 1769 and 1772.

+The population in the 1841 census was 2,245 inhabitants.
+The Old Town Hall was completed in 1852.

 The town is twinned with Avranches, France.